Abstract

 Conclusion

-Unlike prior studies focusing on limited sources or pollutants, this study presents a comprehensive emission inventory and dispersion modelling of a wide pollutant spectrum across multiple industries.
-The findings underscore the critical contribution of diverse industrial point sources to local and regional air quality degradation and provide a stronger scientific basis for targeted mitigation strategies.
+This study presents a comprehensive emission inventory and dispersion modeling framework encompassing multiple industrial sources and pollutants.
+The results emphasize the critical role of diverse industrial activities in air quality degradation and offer a stronger scientific foundation for designing targeted emission control and mitigation strategies.